Fassadengruen

 Climbing Aids for the Facade

+Climbing hydrangea sometimes needs support systems for guiding and attaching the main framework.
+More often they need a support to prevent them from detaching and collapsing.
 Even though they have adhesive roots, climbing hydrangeas benefit from a trellis to support its frame and to ensure they won't fall from the facade.
-Choose a heavy trellis in the chart below; many options are available depending on the size of the area and vigour of growth.
+Suitable systems in all construction styles, many options are available depending on the size of the area and vigour of growth.

 Cable Systems?